AI-Planning/planning-as-a-service/README.md

 ## Editor.Planning.Domains plugin

-IF you want to edit the plugin exposing the service to the online editor, take a look at the [plugin codebase](https://github.com/AI-Planning/planning-as-a-service-plugin)
+If you want to edit the plugin exposing the service to the online editor, take a look at the [plugin codebase](https://github.com/AI-Planning/planning-as-a-service-plugin)

 ## Docker Flask Celery Redis